Authors of section

 Split-thickness skin grafting and secondary wound healing

-If an open wound involves loss of skin and subcutaneous tissue, but has a base of healthy muscle, fascia, or tendon sheath, granulation tissue will form on the base and a split-thickness skin graft (STSG) can be applied, or the wound can be allowed to heal in from its sides (second intention).
+If an open wound involves loss of skin and subcutaneous tissue, but has a base of healthy muscle, fascia, or tendon sheath, granulation tissue will form on the base and a split-thickness skin graft (STSG) can be applied, or the wound can be allowed to heal in from its sides (secondary intention).

 A moist environment promotes granulation tissue formation.
 Muscles provide the best tissue for granulation.

-The “reconstructive ladder” shown on the left presents in increasing order of complexity the options available for wound closure, and is helpful for treatment planning.
+The “reconstructive ladder” shown on the left presents, in increasing order of complexity, the options available for wound closure, and is helpful for treatment planning.

 infection